JeffreyChan1303/codefoo10/README.md

 ```
 ### 4. run the proxy server
 go into the server file and run the proxy server to bypass CORS error
-##### *Default port: 3000, this can be changed on line 22 of /server/app.js.*
+##### *Default port: 3000, this can be changed on line 22 on /codefoo10/server/app.js.*
 ```
 cd server
 node app.js
 ```
 ### 5. run the webpage
-go back into the codefoo10 file and start the website
+create a new terminal, go into the codefoo10 directory and start the website
-##### *If default port for the server was changed from 3000, adjust the server call on line 7 of ./App.js to the new port number.*
+##### *If default port for the server was changed from 3000, adjust the server call on line 7 of /codefoo10/App.js to the new port number.*
 ```
-cd ..
+cd codefoo10
 npm start
 ```